-Serving: Rock, Walworth, Jefferson and Green Counties
+Serving: Rock, Walworth, Jefferson and Green Counties in Wisconsin and Boone and Winnebago Counties in Illinois.

 Enrollment in this plan is limited.
 You must live or work in our geographic service area to enroll.
 See page 13 for requirements.

 Enrollment code for this Plan: